Single and Double-click High-Rate Entanglement Generation Between Distant Ions Using Multiplexed Atomic Ensembles: Protocols

 We first discuss the sequential generation of two pairs using a single-click scheme, which are then distilled into one entangled ion pair.
 Owing to the single-click nature, this approach relies on phase stability of the whole setup.
 To generate a single pair, the ions of the EN emit a photon such that the state after the emission is described by \cite{LETT,keller-2004-contin_gener_singl_photon_with,barros-2009-deter_singl_photon_sourc_from_singl_ion,tissot-2024-effic_high_fidel_flyin_qubit_shapin,beukers-2024-remot_entan_protoc_station_qubit}

-where we have a single photon rail \(a\) per ion, and the single photon emission amplitude is \(\alpha_1\) such that \(\alpha_0 = \sqrt{1 - \abssq{\alpha_1}}\).
+where we create a single photon \(a^{\dag}\) per ion with the single photon emission amplitude \(\alpha_1\) such that \(\alpha_0 = \sqrt{1 - \abssq{\alpha_1}}\).
 This state is used to generate entanglement between the ion and a memory locally within an EN.
 While in parallel entanglement is generated between multi-mode memories in the BB to extend the entanglement over a long distance.

 As displayed in Fig.~\ref{fig:protocols}(a), we split the long distance into two, such that an EN and BB state is generated per half.
 After successful generation and successful entanglement swapping between the EN and BB memories, the entanglement between the matter-memory-photon entanglement of both halves is extended to the center.
 For brevity, we will refer to entanglement swaps as swaps in the following.
-Then, a final photonic entanglement swap heralds the successful entanglement of the ions of the ENs.
+Then, a final photonic swap heralds the successful entanglement of the ions of the ENs.

 Alternatively to the setup displayed in the figure, the central repeater node can be omitted.
 In the repeater-less setup, we generate entanglement within the two ENs and a BB, followed by optical entanglement swaps between each EN with the BB's memories.
 Success of both swaps heralds entanglement between the ions of the ENs.